 Nestled amidst the intersection of Central and South America lies a secluded valley enveloped within one of the world’s lowest-elevation cloud forests.
-Cocobolo Nature Reserve is a privately owned reserve managed by CREA: Conservation through Research, Education, and Action.
 This unique habitat in Panama stands as a vital sanctuary for migratory wildlife and harbors a remarkable ensemble of endemic plant and animal species found nowhere else.
 This richly biodiverse landscape holds immense potential for entomological exploration and discovery.
+This is also one of the best areas for birdwatching and ornithologists with well over 200+ incredible species recorded in this small reserve.
 We’ll be staying in a 100% solar, off-grid, hand-built biological field station.

 Duration: 8 Nights / 7 Days